 The Torrance Area Chamber of Commerce will host Lunch with Janice Hahn on Wednesday, April 25 at 11:30 a.m. at Sunrider International.
 The event will feature the annual address from the County of Los Angeles, 4th District Supervisor Janice Hahn.
 Registration begins at 11:30 a.m.
 Lunch and the program will commence at noon.
 Tickets are $40 for TACC Members and $60 for non-Members.
 For additional information and ticket purchase, visit the website at https://www.torrancechamber.com/event/hahn2018/.
 Sunrider International is located at 1625 Abalone Avenue in Torrance.

 Here’s a heads-up on a few events you’ll want to plan for now!

 This event listing is current as of yesterday, but new events are posted EVERY DAY, so be sure to check the website for updates at http://www.southbaybyjackie.com for details on these and other events happening throughout the South Bay.

-Tomorrow morning on The South Bay Show: Manhattan Beach 360, we’ll be airing a rerun with guest Jill Brunkhardt, Public Affairs Representative at Chevron El Segundo and we’re going to run through the nominees for this year’s Best of Manhattan Awards.
-You can listen to the program live at 8 a.m. or anytime at https://www.southbaybyjackie.com/best-manhattan-jill-brunkhardt-encore/.
+Tomorrow morning on The South Bay Show: Manhattan Beach 360, our guest will be Dave Harris, Founder of Harris & Associates.
+Dave was one of the featured speakers at the Manhattan Beach Economic Forum yesterday.
+You can listen to the program live at 8 a.m. or anytime at https://www.southbaybyjackie.com/dave-harris-harris-associates/.
 Tune in every Friday morning and discover what’s new in Manhattan Beach!